 Established in 2008, Snog provides all aspects of photography, video, and commercial shoots, and is renowned for its drive for inclusivity, pushing for positive change in one of the most creative hubs in the world.

-"We kept the colour palette simple and intentional, using a vibrant red to dial up the sense of passion and to emphasize the 'O' from the logotype as lips," explains James Trump, creative director and brand strategist at A Line.
+"We kept the colour palette simple and intentional, using a vibrant red to dial up the sense of passion and to emphasise the 'O' from the logotype as lips," explains James Trump, creative director and brand strategist at A LINE.